AztecProtocol/barretenberg/cpp/src/barretenberg/smt_verification/README.md

 	You should generate an unordered map with `str->term` values and ask the solver to obtain `unoredered_map<str, str> res = solver.model(unordered_map<str, FFTerm> terms)`.
 	Now you have the values of the specified terms, which resulted into `true` result.

+6. Automated verification of a unique witness

+    There's also a function `pair<Circuit, Circuit> unique_witness(CircuitSchema circuit_info, Solver* s, vector<str> inputs, vector<str> outputs)` that will create two separate circuits and constrain their inputs to be eqal and outputs to be not.
+Then later you can run `s.check()` and `s.model()` if you wish.

 ## 3. Simple examples